grumpycoders/pcsx-redux/src/mips/psyqo/GETTING_STARTED.md

 # Creating a project.

 The canonical method to use `PSYQo` is to use the [nugget](https://github.com/pcsx-redux/nugget) repository as a submodule for your own project, say in the `third_party` directory.
 You can create a `hello.cpp` file at the root of your directory that's a copy of [the example hello world](examples/hello/hello.cpp).
+Doing a simple code drop of the nugget repository is also acceptable.

 Here's how to get all this going.
 The commands are aimed at Unix environments, but the spirit of what's going on should be very simple to understand for Windows too.